marvincaspar/agent-sanbox/README.md

 3. Runs the selected agent variant with strict security settings (`--cap-drop=ALL`, `--no-new-privileges`)
 4. Bind-mounts the current working directory so the agent can read and edit your files

-The Dockerfiles use a multi-stage build based on [Chainguard's Node image](https://images.chainguard.dev/directory/image/node/overview):
+The Dockerfiles use a multi-stage build based on Microsoft's [`devcontainers/typescript-node`](https://mcr.microsoft.com/en-us/artifact/mar/devcontainers/typescript-node) image:

 | Tag      | Contents                                         |
 | -------- | ------------------------------------------------ |